 Worry can drain people of energy they need to help cope with the illness.
 If you find yourself unable to move beyond this question, talk with your cancer care team.
 You may need a referral to a mental health professional who can help you work through these feelings.

 If cancer comes back, your doctor will talk with you about treatment options and how helpful each one is likely to be.

 Be sure you understand the goal of each treatment you are considering.
 Is it to control the cancer?
 Is it to cure the cancer?
 Is it to make you more comfortable?
 You might also decide to get a second opinion or get treated at a cancer center that has more experience with your type of cancer.

 Clinical trials usually are offered for patients with cancer recurrence, too.
 If you’re thinking about a clinical trial, you’ll want to know the goal of the clinical trial and its chances of helping you.

 Please remember: It’s very important to check on your insurance coverage along with the medical care options you are thinking about.

-Some people do end up having some of the same types of treatment that they had for their first bout with cancer.
+Some people may end up having some of the same types of treatment that they had for their first time with cancer.
 For instance, a woman with breast cancer that recurs in the breast may have surgery again to remove the tumor.
 She may also get radiation therapy, especially if it had not been given before.
 Next, she and her doctor may consider chemotherapy and/or hormone therapy.